marzdrel/respawn/README.md

 - `wait: 0.5` How much time (in seconds) to wait between retries.

-- `exs: [...]` List of exceptions which should be rescued for retry.
+- `ex: [...]` List of exceptions which should be rescued for retry.
+By default the gem will detect common network / io related exceptions defined in the application.
+This will only happen once, on the first usage of the retry logic.
+The exception class must be defined at this moment.
+See the `ExceptionDetector` class for full list of currently predefined exceptions.
-By default ...

 Basic usage based on specs: